livingdocsIO/documentation/content/reference/project-config/settings.md

     }
   ],

+  // This setting can be overwritten in the `contentType` config
+  videoSourcePolicy: [
+    {provider: 'upload', enabled: false}
+  ],

   // setup the push notification feature if applicable
   // for this to work you also must:
   // 1. configure firebase in the server-wide `pushNotifications` configuration